 Learn how to make a lighthouse bird feeder using terra cotta pots!
-This DIY bird feeder is so easy that even kids can make it.
+This clay pot lighthouse is so easy that even kids can make it.
 So fun for spring and summer.
-Don't forget to scroll down to see a video of this process at the bottom of the post.
+Don’t forget to scroll down to see a video of this process at the bottom of the post.

 Skills Required: Beginner.
-This DIY bird feeder just requires painting and then gluing together.
-Painting the windows are your only somewhat challenging portion of the project, and I'll give you some tips and tricks below.
+This clay pot lighthouse just requires painting and then gluing together.
+Painting the windows are your only somewhat challenging portion of the project, and I’ll give you some tips and tricks below.

 I have to admit that I am *somewhat* new to using terra cotta pots as a crafting surface.
 If you look around this blog, I’ve done flower pot decorations with Mod Podge, then I’ve also used the pot trays for a DIY bean bag toss.
 So I’ve done a few things with terra cotta pots, but it’s all been relatively simple.